opensourcedesign/opensourcedesign.github.io/content/jobs/2017-02-05-repository-configuration-for-code-analysis-as-a-service-using-coala.md

 how_to_apply:
   - 'No need, just try it out, give us feedback at coala.io/gitmate'
 date: '2017-02-05T15:48:39.074Z'
+aliases:
+  - /jobs/2017-02-05-Repository configuration for code analysis as a service using coala/

 ---

 Very simple: go to app.gitmate.io, set up a repository, set up code analysis.